Achieved higher quality data and a 97% efficiency gain in data processing, by automating and optimizing high-friction workflows

 SITUATION:

-Documentation was inconsistent, fragmented, and overly technical, lacking version control and a central source of truth.
-As a result, less-savvy product leaders struggled to understand Data Axle’s data, services, and API capabilities.
-This forced them to rely heavily on support and engineering teams, creating significant team debt and slowing efficient platform adoption.
+Documentation was inconsistent, fragmented across teams, and many times overly technical, lacking version control and a central source of truth.
+As a result, varied quality and accessibility standards existed, and less-savvy internal and external customer product leaders struggled to understand Data Axle’s data, services, and API capabilities.
+This forced both sets of documentation users to rely heavily on support and engineering teams, creating significant team debt and slowing efficient platform evolution and adoption.

 “Deliver effective cloud-based documentation for both users and internal teams from a single, accessible, and consistent source of truth, simplifying the complexity of platform technology and clearly communicating its capability-driven value.”